clis013/ReRoot_codeNection26/README.md

 - music recommendations,
 - community sharing.

 Neither direction was enough on its own.

-> **ReRoot should connect a student's workload with their current state instead of treating work and wellbeing as two separate problems.**
+We decided to create an app that **connect a student's workload with their current state** instead of treating work and wellbeing as two separate problems.
 <br><br>
-### 🚩 Stage 2 — Turning “Balance” Into a Structured Concept
+### 🚩 Stage 2 — <i>Turning “Balance” Into a Structured Concept</i>

 Our next question was: **What do stress, capacity and balance actually mean?**

-We could not assume:

-> **More tasks = more stress.**
+🚫We could not assume: **More tasks = more stress.**

 People can experience the same workload differently depending on their coping ability, energy, control, recovery and available resources.